Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Applications in information theory and coding

-We will now present a refined proof that departs from the one in \cite[Appendix~I]{MeassonMU08} in two respects: \begin{itemize} \item The first difference is related to the upper bound on the conditional entropy $H_{\mathcal{G}}(\tilde{X}|{\bf{Y}})$ in \eqref{eq: result from the original proof}, where $\tilde{X}$ is the modulo-2 sum of some $r$ bits of the transmitted codeword ${\bf{X}}$ given the channel output ${\bf{Y}}$.
+Based on \cite{Sason_Eshel_ISIT11}, a refined analysis is provided; it departs from the analysis in \cite[Appendix~I]{MeassonMU08} in two respects: \begin{itemize} \item The first difference is related to the upper bound on the conditional entropy $H_{\mathcal{G}}(\tilde{X}|{\bf{Y}})$ in \eqref{eq: result from the original proof}, where $\tilde{X}$ is the modulo-2 sum of some $r$ bits of the transmitted codeword ${\bf{X}}$ given the channel output ${\bf{Y}}$.
 Instead of taking the most trivial upper bound that is equal to~$1$, as was done in \cite[Appendix~I]{MeassonMU08}, we derive a simple upper bound that depends on the parity-check degree $r$ and the channel capacity $C$ (see Proposition~\ref{proposition: upper bounds on the conditional entropy}). \item The second difference is minor, but it proves to be helpful for tightening the concentration inequality for LDPC code ensembles that are not right-regular (i.e., the case where the degrees of the parity-check nodes are not fixed to a certain value).
-Instead of upper-bounding the term $r+1$ on the right-hand side of \eqref{eq: result from the original proof} with $d_{\text{c}}^{\max}+1$, we propose to leave it as is, since Azuma's inequality applies to the case when the bounded differences of the martingale sequence are not fixed (see Theorem~\ref{theorem: Azuma's concentration inequality}), and since the number of the parity-check nodes of degree $r$ is equal to $n (1-R_{\text{d}}) \Gamma_{r}$.
+Instead of upper-bounding the term $r+1$ on the right-hand side of \eqref{eq: result from the original proof} with $d_{\text{c}}^{\max}+1$, we propose to leave it as is, since the Azuma--Hoeffding inequality applies to the case when the bounded differences of the martingale sequence are not fixed (see Theorem~\ref{theorem: Azuma--Hoeffding inequality}), and since the number of the parity-check nodes of degree $r$ is equal to $n (1-R_{\text{d}}) \Gamma_{r}$.
 The effect of this simple modification will be shown in Example~\ref{example: tornado codes}. \end{itemize}

 The following upper bound is related to the first item above: \begin{proposition} Let $\mathcal{G}$ be a bipartite graph which corresponds to a binary linear block code used for transmission over an MBIOS channel.
 Let ${\bf{X}}$ and ${\bf{Y}}$ designate the transmitted codeword and received sequence at the channel output.
 Let $\tilde{X} = X_{i_1} \oplus \ldots \oplus X_{i_r}$ be a parity-bit of some $r$ code bits of ${\bf{X}}$.
 Then, the conditional entropy of $\tilde{X}$ given ${\bf{Y}}$ satisfies